CivicActions/ssp-toolkit/docs/ssp.md

 ### IR-2: Incident Response Training

-> The organization provides incident response training to information system users consistent with assigned roles and responsibilities:
->   a.
-Within [Assignment: organization-defined time period] of assuming an incident
-> response role or responsibility;
->   b.
-When required by information system changes; and
->   c.
-[Assignment: organization-defined frequency] thereafter.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: incident response training.